marafiq/alis-progressive/MasterPlan.md

 ## Lessons Learned from Jamidon

 1. **Test-Driven Development**: All 22 Playwright tests passing before considering work complete
-2. **Pure JavaScript Over Libraries**: Removed v8n, implemented pure JS validation - more maintainable
+2. **No External Validation Libraries**: Pure JavaScript validation is more maintainable than v8n or jQuery Validate
+3. **No State Management Libraries**: Alpine.js `x-data` is sufficient, no need for Zustand or Redux
-3. **Conditional Validation**: Required both client and server implementations with proper attribute adapters
+4. **Conditional Validation**: Required both client and server implementations with proper attribute adapters
-4. **Alpine.js Integration**: Use `x-bind:data-should-validate` for dynamic field visibility
+5. **Alpine.js Integration**: Use `x-bind:data-should-validate` for dynamic field visibility
-5. **HTMX Form Prevention**: Check validation in `htmx:configRequest` to prevent submission
+6. **HTMX Form Prevention**: Check validation in `htmx:configRequest` to prevent submission
-6. **Problem Details DOM**: Preserve validation message structure when rendering server errors
+7. **Problem Details DOM**: Preserve validation message structure when rendering server errors
-7. **Layout Consolidation**: Single `_Layout.cshtml` with all scripts reduces duplication
+8. **Layout Consolidation**: Single `_Layout.cshtml` with all scripts reduces duplication
-8. **Production Mindset**: No compromises on test quality, scalability, or code cleanliness
+9. **Production Mindset**: No compromises on test quality, scalability, or code cleanliness
+10. **Keep It Simple**: Three JavaScript files (37KB total) handle entire framework - no bloat